 5 Important Things to Know If You’re Retiring Soon

 Retirement marks a significant milestone, often filled with anticipation and excitement.
-However, ensuring a smooth transition requires careful planning and consideration of several crucial factors.
+However, ensuring a smooth transition requires careful planning and consideration of several crucial factors, including Long Term Care Insurance.
 A well-thought-out strategy can prevent financial and emotional stress during this life change.

 Here are five important things to know if you’re retiring soon.